 The mural on Façade 3 spans 12 feet high by 20 feet wide (240 sq. ft.), covering 100% of the west elevation of Building 1880.
-It features large pink floral motifs set against a solid black background, with the text "Andre Design District" prominently displayed in bold pink uppercase letters.
+It features large pink floral motifs set against a solid black background, with text previously stating "Andre Design"

+District" prominently displayed in bold pink uppercase letters.
 The mural is centered around an entrance door, incorporating a minimalistic floral arrangement that extends to the adjacent wall.
 The use of soft gradients and outlined shading in the flowers provides a sense of depth and movement, contrasting with the stark black background.

-While the mural meets the general definition of public art per Appendix A of the LDRs, its integration with commercial messaging raises concerns regarding compliance with LDR Section 8.5.3(C)(4), the mural shall be predominantly pictorial, with text limited to no more than 5 percent of the proposed mural size, except for text used to create the graphic.
+The integration of the commercial messaging raised concerns regarding compliance with LDR Section 8.5.3(C)(4), the mural shall be predominantly pictorial, with text limited to no more than 5 percent of the proposed mural size, except for text used to create the graphic.
 The "Andre Design District" text functions as identification signage rather than an artistic component, exceeding the 5% text limit established for murals.
 According to LDR Section 4.6.7, text within murals that serves a commercial or branding function is classified as a wall sign, requiring a separate sign permit.
-In this case, the mural blurs the line between artistic expression and business advertising, making it non-compliant with the mural regulations without a sign waiver.
+The above "proposed" mural demonstrates the mural without commercial signage above to comply with the LDRs.